 Santiago and the Central Valley

 South of the Atacama, Chile's fertile valleys stretch out from the Andes mountain range toward the sea.
-This is where you'll find the country's most popular winery destinations.
-Here's some good food to go with it.
+This is where you'll find the country's capital city of Santiago and its most popular winery destinations.
+Here's some good food to go with all that amazing wine.

 We had this dish in Valparaiso, the colorful port city on the coast of central Chile, and found it to be somewhat similar to the Pichanga we had in Patagonia, but more diner-like: the meat was sauteed and less chargrilled than with the Pichanga, with sautéed onions and cheese melted over the fries.
 It's indigestion on a plate, but that's what makes it so tasty!